hphelion/documentation/devplatform/workbook/database/database.node.md

 	      type: mysql

 The *manifest.yaml* file is the configuration information used by ALS to set up the environment.
 The *services* element instructs ALS how to bind to the MySQL service provided by the ALS cluster to the application.

+##Run the Application
+1. Open the Helion Management Console. <br> The Management Console is the web-based administrative interface that can be reached by typing the ALS endpoint URL into a browser window.
+2. Click **Applications**.
+3. If the file push was successful, you should see **mysql-node** in the list of available applications.

 ##Key Learnings
 1. You need to provide configuration information so that ALS can bind to a MySQL service.